 Allow Multiple Notes per Day – PIMSY has a system setting that will restrict a user from using the same code on the same client during the same day.
 When checked, this will override the system setting.

-Excluded From Billing Service Calc. – disregard this column for now, it is for PIMSY use only.
+Exclude From Billing Service Calc. – disregard this column for now, it is for PIMSY use only.

 Note Template (paste-in) – Using MS Word to create a double spaced outline, templates can be attached to a note based on the CPT code.
 When a user choses a billing code in a note, there is a small leaf beside the code which will populate the template into the note or give the user an outline of what to document for that particular code.

-Code Setup Columns
+New Code Setup Columns (bottom of window)